vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/3.utility-statements/show-statements/show-parts-syntax.md

 SHOW PARTS <part_id>
 ```

-`SHOW PARTS` lists the partition information of the given SPACE.
+`SHOW PARTS` lists the partition information of the given SPACE. `<part_id>` is optional, if not specified, all parts information is returned.

 ```ngql
 nebula> SHOW PARTS 1;